Mutism In Adults: When Anxiety Leads To Silence…

 THANK YOU!
 I am 55 and my Psychogenic Mutism first showed up 2 years ago.
 Currently in the midst of my 3 bout of it and only yesterday learned it has a name.
 Especially when it first happened, what was most concerning was just how NOT concerned I was.
 Yes, triggered by a lifetime of autism communication issues where I say the sky is blue and the other person tells at me about how the grass is green.
 Am I not speaking English?
 Why do NTs not grasp a thing I say?
 But when the mutism hits, it also comes with a strange sense of calm.
 Like my brain just gave me an involuntary timeout from verbal communication and the hyper-defensive, off topic rage when I say something like, "Great plan, team!
 Let's make sure it's legally compliant."
 So, it's awesome to see articles like this that confirm I'm not crazy!

-Mary Wood 9 months ago
+Mary Wood a year ago

 Our most popular 'psychology' articles: